ndtallant/self_study/ML_methods.md

 ## Support Vector Machines

 #### What assumptions does it make about the data?
 SVMs can handle data with outliers, as the model is trained on only the "support" vectors.
+The features need to be appropriately scaled.

 #### What is it optimizing for?
 SVMs optimize on two components:
 1. Maximizing the *margin*, the distance between data points closest to the central decision boundary.
-2. Minimizing the number of misclassified data points (regularization)
+2. Minimizing the number of misclassified data points (regularization / hinge loss)

 #### What parameters does it have?
+- **penalty**: "l1" or "l2"
+- **loss**: default is "hinge"
+- **class\_weight**: Weights associated with classes in the form `{class_label: weight}`.

 #### How are those parameters selected?

-#### How you score new data with it?
+The default parameters of sklearn will be used most of the time.
+Beyond that we want as much information as possible.

-#### How do you interpret the model and its predictions?
+#### How do you score new data and interpret the model's predictions?
+Classification is rather simple.
+There is a decision boundary in the vector space separating predicted positives and negatives.
+Samples below the boundary are positive and samples above are negative.
+This classification is done with the boundary set at zero.
+Note the magnitude of the classification prediction is not insightful - for example a sample with -1 is no more likely to be positive than a sample with -0.5.

 #### Implementation Reference
 - High Complexity (Depending on the space, particularly high dimensions)
 - Less Likely to Overfit
 - Low Interpretability
 - Training Time?
-Slow, Medium, Fast
+Slow, Medium, Fast (depend on data?)
 - Testing/Scoring Time?
-Slow, Medium, Fast
+Slow, Medium, Fast (depends on data?)